gimesketvirtadieni/conwrap/README.md

 The fact that a task being executed may submit new tasks causes extra complexity.
 For example, a task may still be executed when processor’s destructor is called hence processor is unavailable for accepting a new task.
 This is resolved by Concurrent Wrapper with a use of a proxy processor object which is passed for tasks to be used for issuing a new tasks.

-One important feature of Concurrent Processor is the possibility to flush task execution queue.
+One important feature of Concurrent Wrapper is the possibility to flush task execution queue.
 Below there is an example demonstrating why this feature is crucial:
 ```c++
 // creating an object on the heap
 auto objectPtr = std::make_unique<SomeClass>();